doan-duc1902/Hardy-nonlocality-for-a-cylic-entanglement-setup/README.md

-# Hardy Paradox of Cyclic Entanglement
+# Hardy-type nonlocality of Cyclic Entanglement

 This repository contains simulations of Hardy-type nonlocality of the cyclic entanglement configuration of a four-particle system using quantum computers.